-This course will provide a foundation to understanding the communication process at various levels of interaction.
+This course will provide a foundation to understanding the communication process at variouslevels of interaction.
 In addition to covering general theories that have practical applications, it will guide students in analyzing and evaluating strategies to achieve personal and professional goals at the intrapersonal, interpersonal, group, organization and socio/cultural levels.
-Because many, if not most, communication interactions these days involve some form of electronic and/or digital technology, this course will also explore the current media environment and how to be media literate within it.
+Because many, if not most, communication interactions these days involve some form of electronic and/or digital technology, this course will also explore the current mass media environment and how to be media literate within it.

 CU-501.
-Strategic Communication Research.
+Communication Research.
 3 Credits.

-Strategic communication is the study of how organizations and individuals use communication to convey and influence their opinions in society.
-Public relations plays a major role.
 This course teaches the concepts of market research, and exposes students to the process of finding, analyzing and using information to make strategic marketing and communication decisions.
-The course will teach two distinct strategic communication research methods: a)Quantitative (polling, online research, surveys), and b) Qualitative (focus groups, in-depth interviewing, ethnography, observational).
+The course will teach two distinct communication research methods: a) Quantitative (polling, online research, surveys), and b) Qualitative (focus groups, in-depth interviewing, ethnography, observational).
 Students will give presentations of their research findings and marketing recommendation in class reports.